python/cpython/Doc/c-api/memory.rst

    single: free()

-To avoid memory corruption, extension writers should never try to operate on Python objects with the functions exported by the C library: :c:func:`malloc`, :c:func:`calloc`, :c:func:`realloc` and :c:func:`free`.
+To avoid memory corruption, extension writers should never try to operate on Python objects with the functions exported by the C library: :c:func:`!malloc`, :c:func:`!calloc`, :c:func:`!realloc` and :c:func:`!free`.
 This will result in  mixed calls between the C allocator and the Python memory manager with fatal consequences, because they implement different algorithms and operate on different heaps.
 However, one may safely allocate and release memory blocks